Cheval Old Town Chambers Edinburgh Review: Your Home Away From Home?

 The Location

 The location of Cheval Old Town Chambers?
 You really can’t ask for much better in Edinburgh.
-Nestled right in the heart of the Old Town, you’re just steps away from iconic spots like the Royal Mile, St Giles’ Cathedral, and many pubs, cafes, and shops.
+It sits right in the heart of Old Town, which means you’re surrounded by some of the city’s most iconic sights from the moment you step outside.

 The Apartment